TreAgron/ThermalMultiviewExample/3_Backprojection/Readme.md

 ### Description of the files in this folder:

 ExportCameraLocationOrientationGeojsons.py:
 Python file to project plot shapes from the geojson shape file to all images of individual flights in the Agisoft Metashape stand-alone Python module.
+Mind to adapt the directory_path in line 12.

 Input needed:
 - An Agisoft Metashape project with aligned and georeferenced thermal images